John at Lomax Landing in Antarctica, January 2010

 Visitor # since 6/19/2010

-I am working with The Nature Conservancy and Cornell's eBird team to organize birding in flooded rice fields in the Sacramento Valley from fall 2014 through spring 2015.
+I am working with The Nature Conservancy and Cornell's eBird team to organize birding in flooded rice fields in the Sacramento Valley from January through March 2015.
 Come join us in collecting data via eBird for this important conservation science project.
 Contact me for details.

 See my blog on my recent trip to the Big Island of Hawaii at http://travelingtrinovid.com/leica-sport-optics/leica-stories-around-the-big-island-in-four-days/#.Uxe8Ldy5x9k